chrisgrieser/alfred-reminders-today/README.md

 workflow.](https://github.com/chrisgrieser/alfred-reminders-today/releases/latest)

 ## Limitations
-Apple's `EventKit` API does not offer access to various Reminder features, which is why this workflow cannot support the following features:
+Apple's `EventKit` API does not offer access to various Reminder metadata, which is why this workflow cannot support the following features:
 - The `URL` field of a reminder is not accessible, so only URLs in the title or notes are supported.